joelcoxokc/generator-soa/readme.md

 Deploying to OpenShift can be done in just a few steps:

-    yo soa:openshift

-A live application URL will be available in the output.

-> **oAuth**
->
-> If you're using any oAuth strategies, you must set environment variables for your selected oAuth.
-For example, if we're using Facebook oAuth we would do this :
->
->     rhc set-env FACEBOOK_ID=id -a my-openshift-app
->     rhc set-env FACEBOOK_SECRET=secret -a my-openshift-app
->
-> You will also need to set `DOMAIN` environment variable:
->
->     rhc config:set DOMAIN=<your-openshift-app-name>.rhcloud.com
->
->     # or (if you're using it):
->
->     rhc config:set DOMAIN=<your-custom-domain>
->
-> After you've set the required environment variables, restart the server:
->
->     rhc app-restart -a my-openshift-app

-### Heroku

-Deploying to heroku only takes a few steps.

-    yo soa:heroku

-To work with your new heroku app using the command line, you will need to run any `heroku` commands from the `dist` folder.

-If you're using mongoDB you will need to add a database to your app:

-    heroku addons:add mongohq

-Your app should now be live.
-To view it run `heroku open`.

->
-> If you're using any oAuth strategies, you must set environment variables for your selected oAuth.
-For example, if we're using **Facebook** oAuth we would do this :
->
->     heroku config:set FACEBOOK_ID=id
->     heroku config:set FACEBOOK_SECRET=secret
->
-> You will also need to set `DOMAIN` environment variable:
->
->     heroku config:set DOMAIN=<your-heroku-app-name>.herokuapp.com
->
->     # or (if you're using it):
->
->     heroku config:set DOMAIN=<your-custom-domain>
->

 ## Bower Components

 The following packages are always installed by the [app](#app) generator: